isomerpages/mlaw-corp/news/press-releases/_posts/2013-05-27-Errant-Licensed-Moneylender-Tan-Joon-Heng-Fined-40000-Press-Release.md

 27 May 2013 Posted in [Press releases](/news/press-releases)

-The report is in PDF format, to view click [here (0.35MB)](/files/news/press-releases/2013/05/Press release - EH Credit sentenced.pdf).
+The report is in PDF format, to view click [here (0.4MB)](/files/news/press-releases/2013/05/PressReleaseEHCreditSentenced.pdf).

 <p class="right-side-updated">Last updated on 25 Nov 2014</p>